 “Something inside me said, ‘You should put those skates on again,'” James shared.
 “So, I put them in a box and some old belongings I didn’t want to discard.”

 In LA, James didn’t get to skating immediately.
 Settling down took some time.
-And it wasn’t a few weeks before he finally arrived at the Moonlight Rollerway, a famous roller rink in LA county that had been operational since the 50s.
-As someone who moved there recently, James wasn’t very familiar with the skating scene in the city.
+And it wasn’t a few weeks before he finally arrived at the Moonlight Rollerway, a famous roller rink in LA County that had been operational since the 50s.
+As someone who moved there recently, James wasn’t very familiar with the city’s skating scene.
 Embarrassed of being the only old man there, he thought of bolting out from the parking lot and heading back home.

 However, the different colors of neon light at the entrance looked inviting and reminiscent of his youth.
 More importantly, he noticed two older gentlemen walk inside, holding the skates by the back wheels.
-This sight gave him the confidence to strut in without fearing being seen as out of place and time.
+This sight gave him the confidence to strut in without fear of being seen as out of place and out of time.

 Today, James Franklin is 72 and part of a never-say-die troupe of seniors who spend every other day skating their hearts out at the rink.
 Some members of this group are in their 50s, while others are in their 70s.
-They’ve been in the habit of meeting regularly for skating sessions much before today’s TikTok trends that are witnessing a revival of this pastime.
+They’ve been meeting regularly for skating sessions long before today’s TikTok trends revived this pastime.
 They consider it as exhilarating as the thrill-inducing rides at amusement parks.

 Of course, the regulars at LA’s roller rinks come in all ages, shapes, and sizes.
 However, the older black skaters remain the most regular attendees.